Resources

 The real challenge isn't the tool

-What’s needed is a framework that brings together marketing, BD, and lawyers as one growth engine.
-That means defining how each stage of the funnel connects – from top-of-funnel brand activity to relationship-building in the middle, through to one-to-one client engagement at the bottom.
+What's needed is a framework that brings marketing, BD, and lawyers together as one growth engine.
+That means defining how each stage of the funnel connects, from top-of-funnel brand activity through to relationship-building in the middle and one-to-one client engagement at the bottom.
+It also means giving lawyers clarity on what's expected of them.
+When BD is reframed as client development and tied directly to their practice goals, it becomes more relatable and easier to act on.

 A joined-up funnel